EduID-Mobile/Architecture-and-Requirements/version2/02-user-experience.md

 ### Unlinking the App from an Account

-If users decide to unlink the eduID Mobile they can do so by using the "logout" button in the profile view.
+If users decide to unlink the edu-ID Mobile they can do so by using the "logout" button in the profile view.
 Before a user actually unlinks the app, a warning is presented in order to inform the users that logging out means also that all app authorizations will be rejected.
-At this point the users can stop unlinking the eduID Mobile App and return to the profile view.
+At this point the users can stop unlinking the edu-ID Mobile App and return to the profile view.

 ![Logout Warning Screen](images/eduid_LogoutScreen_layout.jpg)